University of Michigan AI Services: AI and Sustainability

 Generative AI @ U-M

-U-M is a world leader in providing equitable and responsible AI access to our community and, from the start, we have been committed to managing the environmental impact of our generative AI platform.
+U-M is a world leader in providing equitable and responsible AI access to our community.
+Responsible AI includes managing the environmental impact of our generative AI platform.

+AI requires significant energy consumption.
 One essential benefit of developing our own generative AI platform is that it allows our university to more accurately track AI usage on campus.
-This enables us to quantify our energy expenditures related to AI usage—which would not be possible if we solely used commercial AI tools—and build that energy usage into our sustainability goals.
+This enables us to better understand and quantify our energy expenditures related to AI usage than with commercial AI tools, and use that insight to iteratively shape our sustainable goals and practices.

 This “act locally, think globally” approach means that U-M can approach our sustainability efforts from a more informed and proactive position.

 To give you an idea of our platform’s energy usage, currently, the U-M AI platform receives about one million queries every month.
-It has been estimated that, with ChatGPT, a single query consumes around 0.00289 kilowatt hours (kWh) of electricity (source).
-Using that standard, we can estimate that our AI platform is using approximately 2,890 kilowatt hours every month or 34,680 kilowatt hours every year.
+It has been estimated that a single AI query consumes around 0.002 kilowatt hours (kWh) of electricity (source).
+Using that standard, we can estimate that our AI platform is using approximately 2,000 kilowatt hours every month or 24,000 kilowatt hours every year.

 For comparison, according to the U.S. Energy Information Administration, the average U.S. household consumes about 10,500 kilowatt hours every year (source).